 The most common question about these agreements is, "What exactly is in them?"

 SBA-Proposed Size Standard Increases for Information and Administrative Services Industries Reflect Marketplace Changes

-A proposed rule published today for comment in The Federal Register by the U.S. Small Business Administration would adjust the size definition of small businesses in the transportation and warehousing sector to reflect changes in marketplace conditions in those sectors.
+Proposed rules published today for comment in The Federal Register by the U.S. Small Business Administration would adjust the size definition of small businesses in 52 industries in two broad categories of businesses, ranging from travel agencies and movie production to waste management.